JordanMartinez/purescript-jordans-reference/22-Projects/src/02-Random-Number/ReadMe.md

 - Shared Code: the domain types, data structures, and their related functions that are used across all the other folders.
 This folder excludes any infrastructure/framework code (e.g. `Node.ReadLine`/`Halogen`).
 - Folders for each application structure

+## Libraries Used

+`Total Number: 2`

+Be familiar with the contents of the below folders in the `Libraries` folder before reading this folder's content:
+- ReadLine and Aff
+- Halogen

 ## Compilation Instructions

 Run the following while in the `Projects/` folder.